LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    const int DIM = 2;
    RAJA::View<double, RAJA::Layout<DIM> > Aview(A, N_r, N_c);

-The ``RAJA::View`` constructor takes a pointer and the size of each dimension as its arguments.
+The ``RAJA::View`` constructor takes a pointer and the extent of each dimension as its arguments.
 The template parameters to the ``RAJA::View`` type define the pointer type and the Layout type; here, the Layout just defines the number of index dimensions.
 Using the resulting view object, one may